Key Steps in Long Distance Caregiving

 Coordinating and Gaining Access to Services

 • From afar, you can offer to make arrangements to access needed services (like second or third opinions, a support group, financial aid, or federal services).
-The organizations listed in the eBook can help you identify appropriate services.
+Explore a list of organizations that provide information, support, or other services for people impacted by cancer

 • Keep a notebook (with dates) to track decisions and people involved.
 Encourage your loved one to maintain a journal to track their experience.